uniform-collab/sap-next-commerce/README.md

-# Next.js Commerce enabled by Uniform
+# Next.js Commerce for SAP Commerce Cloud enabled by Uniform

 This starter is based on the latest Next.js Commerce template and built with Next.js 14 and App Router.